eleiton/blog/_posts/2025-03-16-llm-and-genai-in-docker.md

 For developers who prefer to dive straight into the code, I've got you covered!
 The docker-based deployment solution is available on GitHub.
 Simply click [this link](https://github.com/eleiton/ollama-intel-arc) to access the code repository and start building your own AI-powered workflow today.

+## Requirements
+1. GPU: Intel Arc Series
+2. Operating System: Linux
+3. Container Management: Podman or Docker
+4. Python: Version 3.10 or higher

 ## Ollama
 Our solution's backbone is built around a powerful LLM engine, which we will utilize Ollama for.
-Fortunately, the installation process of this tool is thoroughly documented in their GitHub repository[^ollama].
+Fortunately, the installation process of this tool is thoroughly documented in their GitHub repository.

 Unfortunately, our primary goal of utilizing an Intel Arc Series GPU poses a challenge.
 While Ollama supports multiple GPUs, Intel Arc is not yet natively supported.

 Lucky for us, the Intel team is actively addressing this issue by providing pre-configured docker images that include all necessary drivers and setup for a seamless experience.
 So we will make use of this work.

-First we create a `docker-compose.yml` file, with an Ollama service using intel's official docker `image`.
+Our first task is to create a `docker-compose.yml` file, with an Ollama service using Intel's official docker `image`.

-We want to configure the `devices`property to allow access to our GPU device.
-In Unix-like operating systems it can be accessed through the `/dev/dri` directory, which contains device files for Direct Rendering Infrastructure (DRI) devices, which are used for hardware-accelerated graphics
+Inside this file, we want to configure the `devices` property to allow access to our GPU.
+This can be done through the `/dev/dri` directory.

 For `volumes`, let's create a new named volume to persist model downloads from Ollama outside the Docker container.
 This ensures that we can rebuild the container from scratch without losing access to large model files.

-Let's expose in `ports` the port `11434`, which is used to allow external tools to connect to the Ollama API.
-Open WebUI uses this port to connect to Ollama.
+In the `ports` section, let's expose port `11434`, which is used to allow external tools to connect to the Ollama API.
+Open WebUI uses this port to connect.

 In the `environment` section we define the environment variables required to enable Intel Arc.

 We will end our configuration file by adding a `comand` that runs inside the container to start up Ollama as soon as the container is ready.

-The `docker-compose.yml` file should look like this:
+The `docker-compose.yml` file should look like this, take note that we're calling our container `ollama-intel-arc`:

 ```yaml
 version: '3'